CloudLabs-MCW/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 5. Repeat step 4-6, this time installing the latest **Azure.Identity**.

 6. Now we are ready to configure this application to use the App Configuration in Azure.
-Under the **Contoso.Apps.SportsLeague.Web** project, open the **Program.cs** file.
+Under the **Contoso.Apps.SportsLeague.Admin** project, open the **Program.cs** file.

 7. Uncomment the following **using** statements at the top of the file: